Sporting Kansas City: Return west (2014–present)

 Gianluca Busio, Johnny Russell, and Roger Espinoza in 2021.

-In the 2014 MLS Cup Playoffs, Sporting were eliminated in the East Knockout Round by the New York Red Bulls.
+In the 2014 MLS Cup Playoffs, Sporting was eliminated in the East Knockout Round by the New York Red Bulls.

 On October 27, 2014, the league announced that Sporting, along with the Houston Dynamo, would move from the Eastern Conference to the Western Conference when two teams from East Coast states, New York City FC and Orlando City SC, joined the league in 2015.
 Sporting finished sixth in the Western Conference that year, again qualifying for postseason play due to the expanded twelve-club field in the 2015 MLS Cup Playoffs.
-They were eliminated in the Western Knockout Round by the Portland Timbers, 6–7 in a Penalty Shootout.
+They were eliminated in the Western Knockout Round by the Portland Timbers, 6–7 in a penalty shootout.

 Sporting's co-owner Neal Patterson died due to soft tissue cancer in July 2017.
-Kansas City unveiled wordmarks on the team's jerseys and on Children's Mercy Park to commemorate their late owner.
+Kansas City unveiled wordmarks on the team's jerseys and on Sporting Park to commemorate their late owner.
 Later that month, the club traded Dom Dwyer to Orlando City in exchange for $1.6 million (in general and targeted allocation money with additional incentives), setting the record for the most expensive internal trade in league history.

 The team won the 2017 Lamar Hunt U.S. Open Cup, defeating the New York Red Bulls 2–1 in the final.
-The win gave Sporting their fourth Open Cup title, and their third in the last six years.
+The win gave Sporting their fourth Open Cup title and their third in the last six years.
 The victory extended head coach Peter Vermes's record to 4–0 in cup finals and championship games with the club.
-In Open Cup history, Kansas City became just the second franchise in the single elimination tournament to have won four Open Cup finals in the same number of appearances.
+In Open Cup history, Kansas City became just the second franchise in the single-elimination tournament to have won four Open Cup finals in the same number of appearances.

 Pat Curran, one of the club's ownership partners, died in October 2024.
 Peter Vermes ended his 15-year tenure as the team's head coach in March 2025 after a winless start to the season.

+In January 2026, minority owner and Kansas City native Peter Mallouk, owner of the wealth management firm Creative Planning, purchased a 71% stake in the club, bringing his total share up to 80% making him the majority owner.
+The purchase was based on a $700 million valuation of the club.
+The club hired Raphael Wicky as the team's next head coach in January 2026.

+Under Wicky's watch, the club broke their transfer record with the signing of André Luiz (footballer, born 2002) from Olympiacos F.C. in August 2026.
+The initial fee was $18 million, with additional bonuses making the transaction as high as $22 million.